-Nowadays more and more of us are making sure to recycle things such as our plastics, bottles and cans, but there’s still so much more that we could be doing!
+Nowadays, more and more of us are making sure to recycle things such as our plastics, glass and cans, but there’s still so much more that we could be doing!

-The average UK household produces over a tonne of waste every year, and while a lot more of this is being recycled there are many things that people don’t even realise that they could be recycling.
+Did you know that the average UK household produces over a tonne of waste every year, and while a lot more of this is being recycled, there are many things that people don’t even realise that they could be recycling.